Inside (The Songs): Phoebe Bridgers cover

 Phoebe Bridgers performed a song from the special, "That Funny Feeling", with Burnham as part of an unannounced appearance at Largo at the Coronet on August 4, 2021.
 Following this, she began performing the song as an encore on her 2021 tour for Punisher.
 On October 1, 2021, Bridgers released a cover of the song on Bandcamp with all proceeds going to Texas abortion funds, in response to Texas' anti-abortion legislation.
 Three days later, it was released on other streaming services.
 In its first four days, Billboard measured that it received 540,000 online streams and 10,800 downloads, placing it at number 2 on its Rock & Alternative Digital Song Sales and Alternative Digital Song Sales charts, and number 4 on the Digital Song Sales survey.

 The Inside Outtakes

 On May 30, 2022, Burnham marked the one-year anniversary of the special by releasing the hour-long The Inside Outtakes via YouTube.
 The piece shows behind-the-scenes takes, alternate versions of each song and scene in Inside, and insight into the production process, along with a large number of original songs.
 The soundtrack for the outtakes was released on June 3, 2022.
 The special was released on Netflix on August 11, 2022.
+The songs “1985” and “Microwave Popcorn” are not in the special in their entirety, but clips of Burnham recording vocals for the songs are featured.